-Most of the visitors on your website or blog decide whether to sign-up for your newsletter or not after reading your content.
+Most visitors to your website or blog decide whether to sign up for your newsletter after reading your content.

-So when you trigger a pop-up once the reader reaches the bottom of the content finished reading, there are high chances they are going to make the decision.
+So when you trigger a pop-up once the reader reaches the bottom of the content and has finished reading, there are high chance they will make the decision.

 And the fact is, if they are not signing up at that spot, they are probably not going to.

-This pop-up feels even more natural as it acts as a CTA for the readers as they are directed towards what they are supposed to do if they like what they are reading.
+This pop-up feels even more natural as it acts as a CTA for the readers as they are directed toward what they should do if they like what they are reading.

 Use Valuable Resources As Lead Magnet To Draw People In

-Knowledge-based products are always effective as a lead magnet provided it should be something high-quality and not generic.
+Knowledge-based products are always effective as a lead magnet, provided they should be something high-quality and not generic.

 You cannot just put a few blogs together to say it is a guide.
 It needs to be resources and have some angle through which it will be helpful.

-So how you present your information and the pitch as to how it can be very helpful for them on this stage matters a lot.
+So how you present your information and the pitch as to how it can be very helpful for them at this stage matters a lot.